mrjeoffrey/study-group-repo/javascript.md

 // Why is console.log() important?
 - - -
-//To add add one event listener with the same function to multiple elements
+To add add one event listener with the same function to multiple elements
 <details>
   <summary>Solution</summary>